 Shared building laundry rooms are surfaces that flea eggs can survive on — fabric-to-fabric transfer during laundry sorting and handling is a documented, if uncommon, flea transmission pathway in multi-unit buildings.
 This risk is low in isolation but relevant in the context of a comprehensive answer to do indoor cats need flea treatment — because every low-probability pathway contributes to the overall realistic exposure risk.

-A parasite check should be a standard component of your cat’s annual wellness visit and vaccination schedule — not an occasional consideration but a routine assessment that happens every year regardless of your perception of your cat’s risk level.
+A parasite check fits naturally into your cat’s yearly wellness plan, especially if your home includes dogs, foster animals, shared hallways, balconies, or travel.
+For the full appointment checklist, read our annual vet visit for an indoor cat guide. — not an occasional consideration but a routine assessment that happens every year regardless of your perception of your cat’s risk level.

 Having established why indoor cats need flea treatment, the practical question becomes which treatment — and the answer involves understanding the meaningful differences between the available prevention categories.